 - Pages load quite slowly

 My first impressions of BetOnValue were not great.
-The interface seemed quite clunky and pages were very slow to load.
-When they did load, much of the display was occupied by bookmaker logos.
+The interface was very crowded and much of the display was occupied by bookmaker logos.

 Thankfully, I was able to turn off the logos and just leave the bookmaker names, but the software still seemed to load quite slowly.
 It’s possible that it was just my computer or internet connection though, so let me know if that wasn’t the case for you.

-I was pleasantly surprised by the number of arbitrage bets available; many more than I had seen with the other arbitrage software.
+I was pleasantly surprised by the number of sure bets available; many more than I had seen with the other arbitrage software.

 BetOnValue cover a large number of sports (about 32), so they are able to serve up many more arbitrage opportunities.